A Comprehensive Guide to Differential Privacy: From Theory to User Expectations: Differential Privacy in Machine Learning

 Due to the post-processing property of DP (see Proposition \ref{postProcessing}), DP can be introduced at various stages of the ML workflows.
 Broadly, there are three main points of intervention: input/data level, during the training process, and output/prediction level.
 Table \ref{table_where_to_apply} summarizes these stages.

 \textbf{Input/Data Level:} If the input data is made differentially private --- for example, by applying local DP techniques such as LPLP by {\cite{Schein2018}}, or by generating differentially private synthetic data (see Section \ref{sec_synthetic_data}) --- then any model trained on that data will also be differentially private, as will be all outputs produced by the model.
 Thus, input-level integration of DP ensures privacy guarantees for shared datasets and downstream uses.
+Moreover, once the privacy budget has been spent to produce the differentially private data, it does not continue to accumulate in subsequent use of that data, such as training multiple models, comparing them, or tuning hyperparameters.

 This means that introducing DP at the input/data level offers the strongest and most comprehensive privacy guarantees.
 However, input/data level is often the most challenging place to introduce DP, and training a model with local DP techniques or on truly differentially private synthetic data may severely limit utility (\cite{Perez2024,Ponomareva2023}).